Graham was born in Cambridge, England in May 1964 and raised at Newmarket’s Herringswell Manor Stud which was operated by his parents Michael and Jo.

 After graduating from Kent School in Conneticut, Graham began working for Hall of Fame trainer Jonathan Sheppard.
 During his six years at Sheppard’s Ashwell Stable, Graham traveled extensively with four-time Eclipse award winning steeplechaser Flatterer.
 This was followed by time with trainer Jonathan Pease in Chantilly, France.
 It was there that Graham met his future wife Anita (nee Hall), who was working at the time for Alain de Royer-Dupre.

 Graham, Anita and chief assistant Adrian Rolls moved the operation from Laurel Park to Fair Hill Training Center in Northeast Maryland in 2002.
 Two years later, Bushwood Stables’ Better Talk Now thrust the whole team into the international spotlight with his win in the 2004 John Deere Breeders’ Cup Turf at Lone Star Park.
 During his remarkable career, Better Talk Now took his connections to Japan and Dubai.
 “Blackie” retired in 2009 with earnings in excess of $4,000,000, and lived out his days at Fair Hill with his pal Gala Spinaway until his death in 2017 due to complications from colic surgery.
-A memorial garden was planted by his paddock for all to see.
+Gala Spinaway lived to the ripe age of 31, passing away in 2019.
+A memorial garden was planted by the boys’ paddock for all to enjoy and remember these two gallant warriors.
+We think of them every day.

-Among the many highlights in the years since have been more Breeders’ Cup victories – Shared Account in the Filly & Mare Turf in 2010 and Main Sequence in the 2014 Breeders’ Cup Turf.
+Among the many highlights in the years since have been more Breeders’ Cup victories – including Shared Account in the Filly & Mare Turf in 2010 and Main Sequence in the 2014 Breeders’ Cup Turf.
 Main Sequence finished 2014 as a dual Eclipse Award winner, named Champion Male Turf Horse and Champion Older Male.
-Main Sequence recently returned to Fair Hill and now spends his days with Gala Spinaway.
+Main Sequence returned to Fair Hill still lives in the barn today.
+He is turned out daily in the paddock once home to Blackie and Gala.

 In 2011, Graham’s name was recorded in the history books as the trainer of a Kentucky Derby winner when Animal Kingdom stormed down the Churchill Downs stretch to win the 137th renewal of America’s premier race.
 Two years later, Animal Kingdom added more lustre to his trainer’s resume with a win in the Dubai World Cup.
-Already a success in the breeding shed, he shuttles between Arrowfield Stud in Australia, and Darley America in Lexington, Kentucky during the northern hemisphere breeding season.
 Animal Kingdom was awarded the Eclipse Award for champion 3 year old in 2011.
+Already a success in the breeding shed in Australia and the United Stakes, he was sold to Japanese interests and now stands at JBBA Shizunai Stallion Station in Hokkaido.

-Graham and Anita serve on many charitable organizations including Thoroughbred Retirement Foundation, National Museum of Racing and Thoroughbred Education and Research Foundation and The Retired Racehorse Project.
+Graham and Anita serve on several charitable organizations including Thoroughbred Retirement Foundation, Thoroughbred Charities of America, National Museum of Racing, Thoroughbred Education and Research Foundation (TERF) and The Retired Racehorse Project.

-Graham is also an active member of the Maryland Thoroughbred Horsemen’s Association and is a director on the Fair Hill Training Center Board.
+Graham is also a board member of the Maryland Thoroughbred Horsemen’s Association and is a director on the Fair Hill Training Center Board.